-The problem with this is that it serves to DISCOURAGE candidates from spending time in or making efforts in either those states that they have no chance of winning or the ones that they are so far ahead in that they can depend on winning it.
+The problem with this type of system is that it serves to DISCOURAGE candidates from spending time, or resources, or making efforts in either those states that they have no chance of winning or the ones that they are so far ahead in that they can depend on winning it.
 This is why so much time and resources are focused by candidates on “swing states”, no matter how few elector votes they might have.
 As such, those who would vote for a candidate other than the one who ends up winning their state are effectively being disenfranchised.
-Personally, as a resident of Texas who is a liberal, my vote doesn’t matter because Texas is going to be won by whomever the Republican candidate is.
-A Republican voter has the same problem if they live in a Democratic state.
-What kind of message does that send to those of us who care about our government and who make the effort to vote in every or, at least, most elections?
+Personally, as a resident of Texas who is a liberal, my vote doesn’t matter because Texas is going to be won by whoever the Republican candidate is.
+A Republican voter has the same problem if they live in a strongly Democratic state.
+What kind of message does that send to those of us who care about our government and who make the effort to vote in every or, at least, most elections.

-Just to remind you, EVERY state is allocated a specific number of Electors; those numbers being equal to the number of Senators (always 2 for each state) AND the number of current Representatives (with a range between 1 and 53) a state is entitled to.
-So, every state has AT LEAST 3 Electors (2 for their Senators and 1 for their Representative).
-Counting the District of Columbia, there are a total of 538 Electors in the Electoral College, with 270 electoral votes necessary to win the election.
+Just to remind you, every state is allocated a specific number of Electors; those numbers being equal to the number of Senators (always 2 for each state) and of current Representatives (with a range between 1 and 53) a state is entitled to.
+So, every state has at least 3 Electors (2 for their Senators and 1 for their Representative).
+Counting the District of Columbia, there are a total of 538 Electors in the Electoral College, with 270 Electoral votes necessary to win the election.

-The “congressional district” allocation system is straight forward; whichever candidate gets the most votes in a congressional district would win the single electoral vote for that district.
-By this system, the candidate who wins the most votes in a particular congressional district would earn the electoral vote which represents the voters in that district.
-The change that I would suggest would be how the two “Senatorial” electoral votes would be allocated.
+The “congressional district” allocation system is straight forward; whichever candidate gets the most votes in a particular congressional district would win the single electoral vote for that district.
+The one major change to the system that I would suggest would be how the two “Senatorial” electoral votes would be allocated.

-To illustrate how this would work, consider, as one example, a state with only three electoral votes.
+To illustrate how this would work, consider, as one example, a state with only three Electoral votes.
 One vote will be allocated to whoever wins the most votes in their one congressional district (the whole state), which makes up 1/3 of their electoral vote total.
-Now, obviously, the winner of the single congressional district would also be the candidate who received the most votes in that state and so that candidate would automatically win one of the “Senatorial” electoral votes, which makes up another 1/3 of their state’s electoral votes.
+Now, obviously, the winner of the single congressional district would also be the candidate who received the most votes in that state and so that candidate would automatically win one of the “Senatorial” electoral votes, which makes up another 1/3 of their state’s Electoral votes.
 The new idea would be how the third electoral vote would be allocated.
-The OTHER “Senatorial” electoral vote would be awarded in consideration of the MINORITY of voters in that state.
-If the candidate who wins a state, as a whole, receives 67% or more of that state's popular vote, (i.e. – 2/3 of the vote total) then they will also be allocated the third and final of that state’s electoral votes.
-If, on the other hand, the winning candidate wins by just a simple majority (51% - 66%) or even a plurality (less than 50%), of the total popular vote, the third electoral vote would be allocated to the candidate who comes in second in the balloting.
+The other Senatorial Electoral vote would be awarded in consideration of the minority of voters in that state.
+If the candidate who wins a state, as a whole, receives 67% or more of that states popular vote, (i.e. – 2/3 of the vote total) then they will also be allocated the third and final of that state’s Electoral votes.
+If, on the other hand, the winning candidate wins by just a simple majority (51% - 66%) or even just a plurality (less than 50%), of the total popular vote, the third Electoral vote would be allocated to the candidate who comes in second in the balloting.